scotty369/Personal----Projects/Statistical_Model.html.md

 # Visualizations of the Ages of Offenders and Victims

-These charts reveal the age distribution of offenders and victims, highlighting whether certain age groups are more frequently involved.
+These visualizations reveal the age distribution of both offenders and victims, helping to identify the most common age groups involved in criminal incidents.

 ::: {.cell}